mcellteam/Workshop_2016/bionetgen/atomizer/README.md

 - Open RuleBender and create an empty file inside your existing project
 -  Put this instruction on that file:

-readFile({file=>"/home/cell/Downloads/BIOMD0000000569.xml",atomize=>1})
+'''readFile({file=>"/home/cell/Downloads/BIOMD0000000569.xml",atomize=>1})'''

 - Execute the file
 - Navigate to the results folder
-- open the File BIOMD0000000569.bngl
+- open the BIOMD0000000569.bngl file
-- Drag and drop to your poject top level
+- Drag and drop to your project's top level  through the Project's explorer